Dante Chen: Championship pursuits and final feuds (2018–2021)

 In 2018, Trexxus teamed with Tang and Aiden Rex to defeat the trio of Pete Dunne, Wolfgang and Mark Davis in a 3 on 3 match.
 In his final years in SPW, he chased the SPW SEA Championship many times, participating in rivalries with Aiden Rex and The Statement.
 At SPW Atonement, Trexxus attempted to reclaim the SEA Championship in a four-way match against Jake de Leon, Lokomotiv, and Tang, but Tang won.
 In 2019, Trexxus teamed with Tang and Da Butcherman to face Cima, Shaolin Monk, and Kenny Omega, but later that year, he and Butcherman lost to Tang in a three-way SEA title match.
 In February 2020, Trexxus faced Aiden Rex in his final live SPW match.
 At SPW Prove: Alive & Kicking #1, Dharma turned on Onslaught, teaming with Aiden Rex to defeat Tang and Trexxus.
 Trexxus's final SPW match came behind closed doors due to the COVID-19 pandemic.
-In May 2021, he lost a Title vs. Career match to The Statement, ending his nearly 9-year run in SPW.
+In May 2021, he lost a Title vs. Career match to The Statement, ending his nearly nine-year run in SPW.

-WWE (2021–present)
+WWE (2021–2026)

-In 2019, Tan was invited for WWE tryouts in Shanghai, alongside Andruew Tang, and Alexis Lee.
-He was recruited immediately after the tryouts.
+In 2019, Tan was invited for a WWE tryout in Shanghai alongside Andruew Tang and Alexis Lee.
+He was recruited immediately after the tryout.